basisproject/paper/src/00-introduction.md

 The reason why capitalism seems a much better solution than any form of socialism is because capitalism is *simple*.
 The pricing mechanism is simple.
 The ownership mechanism is simple.
 Anyone can price anything however they want.
 Anyone can own just about anything they want.
 Socializing the means of production, as well as using a non-market pricing system, takes more effort.
 It raises more questions.
 It changes our relationships to things.
 However, the simplicity of capitalism is not worth the problems that come with it.

 This paper will define a system that makes implementing and maintaining a socialist mode of production as simple as possible.
 Its goals are to use incentives, as opposed to coercion or force, to grow naturally and eat capitalism slowly over time, replacing it with a system that pays people the full value of their labor, distributes based on contribution, and accounts for the costs that capitalism externalizes.
 It will do this without sacrificing autonomy or individual choice, with the ultimate goal of providing for everyone: not just consumers, but workers as well, eliminating the jobs nobody wants to do, and eliminating the need for a market do exist just to do something meaningful.

-## What is Basis?

-Basis is a software implementation of the system described above.
-It facilitates orders and transactions between companies, allows for the managing of housing and means of production, facilitates democratic participation, and defines a currency that can be used by members.

-It will be built on top of a blockchain system which will make it resilient against both tampering and corruption.
-The nature of this blockchain will also make all economic and civic operations transparent, while preserving privacy of individual purchases and votes.

-The goal of Basis, beyond providing economic structure, is to be so good at what it does that not using it isn't just inconvenient, it's expensive.